Do you remember the inspiration behind Oprah Winfrey’s “Christmas Kindness South Africa” in 2002?

 ▪ Sing Christmas carols or visit lonely patients at a hospital or nursing home

-▪ Shovel someone’s sidewalk
+▪ Shovel snow from someone’s sidewalk

 Set aside some money to bless others in need, and when the time comes, do it as anonymously as possible.
 This might be something like leaving double the tip for an excellent server… or buying Christmas dinner groceries for a family in need.
 Our boys love taking dollars and change to put in the donation boxes outside the cat and dog rooms at our local Humane Society.